 There is a lot of wonderful new things happening at FSC, such as it is now a .com and not only that, we have a new sponsor.

 27 Jan 2013 55 Comments

-in Uncategorized Tags: altered art, boxes, canvas, Fashionable Stamping Challenge DT, gift ideas, home decor, Image Transfer, masks, Oxford Impressions, Oxford Impressions' DT artwork, photo realistic stamps, Valentine's Day
+in Uncategorized Tags: altered art, boxes, canvas, Celebrations, Fashionable Stamping Challenge DT, gift ideas, home decor, Image Transfer, lace, masks/stencils, Oxford Impressions, Oxford Impressions' DT artwork, paint, photo realistic stamps, Valentine's Day

 Thank You for joining me this Sunday where it is time to announce a new challenge theme at Fashionable Stamping Challenge.
 For the next fortnight we are asking if you will Show Some Love.
 We always ask that you include stamping on your entry and that no digi’s are allowed, other than that just have fun with this theme.
 The winning entry will receive a prize from our wonderful sponsor so well worth your while entering.
 All details on the FSC site as well as the inspirational artwork from my DT sisters.

 I decided to go for a very romantic take on the theme selecting the stunning Soul Of The Rose plate from Oxford Impressions.
 This was the first stamp plate I bought from Oxford Impressions and I still love it as much as I did on day one.A heart shaped box.